 In it simplest terms, a promissory note is a written promise to repay a loan or debt under specific terms, usually at a stated time, through a specified series of payments, or upon demand.

 A promissory note will identify the parties, the amount of the obligation, some form of recitation of the consideration for the obligation (that is, what the debtor received in return for signing the note) and will usually include the terms of repayment, the interest rate which will apply (if any).
-It may also include an "acceleration clause" which will make the entire amount of the note due if a payment is missed.
+It may also include an acceleration clause, that will make the entire amount of the note due if a payment is missed.

-Be careful when drafting a promissory note to consider state "usury" laws, the laws defining the maximum interest rate you are allowed to charge.
-There can be serious civil, and sometimes criminal, consequences for violating usury laws.
+When drafting a promissory note, be careful to consider state usury laws, the laws defining the maximum interest rate you are allowed to charge.
+You can trigger serious civil consequences, and sometimes even face criminal charges, for violating usury laws.

 Promisor - A promisor is the person who makes a promise.
 In the context of a promissory note, the promisor is the person who is promising to repay the loan or obligation secured by the note.